w3c/wai-media-guide/description.md

   </tr>
 </table>

 * **Space in audio** &mdash; Is there enough space in the main audio for the description?
 That is, are there sufficient pauses throughout the narration or speaking where the relevant description will fit?
+For example,
-For example, if the only description needed is at the beginning of the video where these is a text title and background music, then: Yes, there is enough space.
-Or if the speaker talks continually without pausing, then: No, there is not enough space for description.
+   * If the only description needed is at the beginning of the video where these is a text title and background music, then: Yes, there is enough space.
+   * I the speaker talks continually without pausing, then: No, there is not enough space for description.

 * **Media player support** &mdash; Does the media player, platform, or plug-in that you are using provide functionality for a separate audio file?
 The Accessible Media Player pages lists [Support for Separate Audio Files](@@#support-for-separate-audio-files).